By continuing to use this site you consent to the use of cookies. Find out more.

 Besides aiming to measure the effectiveness of the Girls’ Education Program in improving a range of outcomes, including academic performance and the time participants invest in education and work, the evaluation seeks to fill a critical gap in our knowledge by rigorously assessing girls’ development of life skills, which include confidence and self-esteem as well as such competencies as decision-making and perseverance.

-“A focus on non-cognitive or life skills is an area that has received a lot of attention in the U.S. because we’re realizing these skills can have a significant impact on a student’s welfare, but this is a relatively new concept in the developing world.”
-Jessica Leight Assistant Professor of Economics, Williams College“A focus on non-cognitive or life skills is an area that has received a lot of attention in the U.S. because we’re realizing these skills can have a significant impact on a student’s welfare,” noted one of the evaluation’s principal investigators, Williams College assistant professor of economics Jessica Leight.
+“A focus on non-cognitive or life skills is an area that has received a lot of attention in the U.S. because we’re realizing these skills can have a significant impact on a student’s welfare,” noted one of the evaluation’s principal investigators, Williams College assistant professor of economics Jessica Leight.
 “But this is a relatively new concept in the developing world.
 There isn’t a lot of evidence beyond the anecdotal, so our aim is to contribute solid research to it.”

 Using a randomized controlled trial (RCT) design, considered the gold standard in scientific research, the evaluation compares girls from two different groups of schools in India.
 Schools were randomly assigned to either the program or control group in order to allow for unbiased comparisons.
 The program group comprises 60 schools whose female students are enrolled in Room to Read’s Girls’ Education Program.
 The control group is a different set of 59 schools nearby whose female students are not in the program and are not receiving any kind of life skills training.